zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 ### Authentication

-When using the gateway to authenticate requests to your service, there will be a header added to the request, `X-TokenInfo-Forward`.
+Fabric Gateway can be used in place of internal logic for authenticating access from other services using the Zalando IAM service.
+As we only accept `service` and `employee` tokens, the gateway is not a candidate for customer auth workflows.
+There will be a header added to the request, `X-TokenInfo-Forward`.
 This will contain the `uid`, `scope` and `realm` retrieved from from the [Token Info endpoint](https://cloud.docs.zalando.net/howtos/authenticate-requests/#oauth2-endpoints).

 ### Authorization